Exclusive Audio: In New Memoir, Sen. John McCain Rests His Case

 The voice and manner are familiar enough that we can almost hear and see him on every page.

-It recalls his previous literary efforts (he's written seven books with longtime collaborator Mark Salter), but it also ventures deeper into our collective memories of McCain and his world — as we prepare to part with both.
+It recalls his previous literary efforts (he has written seven books with longtime collaborator Mark Salter), but it also ventures deeper into our collective memories of McCain and his world — as we prepare to part with both.

-The Restless Wave is a plain-spoken and often painful personal accounting; a resume of a contentious career and a defense of controversial political decisions.
+The Restless Wave is a plain-spoken and often painful personal accounting; a résumé of a contentious career and a defense of controversial political decisions.
 It may inspire or enrage.
 But it is less an effort to provoke such conflicting responses than a paean to McCain's idea of America.

-McCain wants to celebrate the America he knew — or perhaps only imagined — in the full flower of its global preeminence.
+McCain wants to celebrate the America he knew — or perhaps only imagined — in the full flower of its global pre-eminence.
 Call it heritage or call it myth, it is a concept of America that McCain clearly feels he personifies, and one he senses is passing even as he reaches the end of his own life.

-At 81, he is battling the same kind of brain cancer that claimed his Senate friend and frequent antagonist, Ted Kennedy.
-McCain knows the odds, and even notes that he may not live to see this book published.
+At 81, he is battling the same kind of brain cancer that claimed his Senate friend and frequent antagonist Ted Kennedy.
+McCain knows the odds and even notes that he may not live to see this book published.

 The Restless Wave